routingblog/arbitration/content/docs/problems.md

 - In consumer contracts, many have the business cover fees and costs.
 Some agreements cap consumer fees.
 In other cases the arbiter allocates the fee. [^rand4]

+## Confidentiality

+- Court records are typically public.
+Arbitration proceedings are often confidential as a matter of practice or even contract.
+A lawsuit may bring embarassing or personal topics into the public record.

 # Document Limitations

 This document has a few limitations and biases.